 Vicodin was used to treat pain severe enough to require an opioid.
 The drug’s two components treat pain in different ways:

-What does Vicodin do?
-Vicodin is believed to relieve pain in multiple ways.
-Hydrocodone is a central nervous system depressant and interacts with the central nervous system’s opioid receptors.
-Opioids like hydrocodone can change the way someone senses pain, and it may also change how pain signals are sent to the brain.
+- Hydrocodone: This opioid binds to the central nervous system’s mu opioid receptors.
+Opioids like hydrocodone can affect how someone senses pain and may change how pain signals are sent to the brain.

 Is Vicodin Addictive?

 As a Schedule II controlled substance, Vicodin carried a high risk of abuse, addiction and dependence.
 This is due to the presence of hydrocodone in the drug.
 Opioids like hydrocodone are highly addictive.
 When someone takes Vicodin, they may experience not only pain relief but also a euphoric or pleasant high due to the drug’s effects on the brain.
 This effect can trigger a reward response.
 When that happens, the brain is compelled to seek out whatever created the reward response, which is how addiction develops.